Emerald Bay is the Stuff of Dreams

 Emerald Bay is known for it’s glittering green, turquoise and indigo waters lap and white sand beaches.
 A tiny stone tea house perches atop Lake Tahoe’s sole island, which has, throughout the years had many names: Dead Man’s, Coquette, Baranoff, Hermit’s, Emerald Isle and today, Fannette Island.

-In 1969, the federal government agreed and designated Emerald Bay a National Natural Landmark for its brilliant panorama of mountain-building processes and glacier carved granite.
+In 1969, the federal government designated Emerald Bay a National Natural Landmark for its brilliant panorama of mountain-building processes and glacier carved granite.
 Today, the park is extremely popular in the summer months.
-Visitors come to enjoy the campgrounds, Vikingsholm and Underwater Park.
+Visitors come to enjoy the campgrounds, Vikingsholm and the State’s only underwater park.